 That is it and the pie is done!
 Take a well-deserved break.
 We serve our pie just like it is, or topped with vanilla ice cream or whipped cream.
 The hubs insist vanilla ice cream is the only way to eat apple pie.

-Make sure, as noted above, that if you made homemade pie dough that you give it time to chill before using.
+- Give homemade pie dough time to chill before using.
 This helps prevent shrinkage, which you do not want!

-There is always so much debate about the best apples for apple pie.
-I like to use a blend of granny smith and fuji for mine.
+- The best apples for baking.
+I like to use a blend of Granny Smith and Fuji for mine.
 It is a blend I have used for so long and it has worked, so I am sticking with it.
+Just make sure to avoid mealy apples that cook too soft when baked.

-When you are baking your pie if the top starts to brown too much, create a tinfoil tent and cover the pie gently.
-Cut a piece of tinfoil that is about 12 inches by 24 inches.
+- Is the crust getting too brown?
+If the top starts to brown too much, create a tinfoil tent and cover the pie gently.
+Cut a piece of tin foil that is about 12 inches by 24 inches.
 Crease it in the middle to form a tent, and gently set it over the pie.

-To check the apples for doneness I poke the middle gently with a fork.
+- When is my apple and cranberry pie done?
+To check the apples for doneness poke the middle gently with a fork.
 You do not want to bake until the apples are mushy, just tender.
 Otherwise, it is more like applesauce cake!

-It is best to let the pie cool before cutting it.
-I mean, if you can't resist, then go for it, but if you can, let it cool.
+- Let the pie cool before cutting it.
+If you can't resist, then go for it, but if you can, let it cool.
+Check out this post for tips on how to cut a pie.

 More Pie Recipes